Where No Veteran Stands Alone.

-The Supportive Services for Veteran Families (SSVF) program and HUD-VASH are good programs, then you have the Homeless Veteran Reintegration Program under the Department of Labor assists homeless veterans with employment skills and job searches.
-Just because you have all these programs doesnt mean people know HOW to gain access to them.
-There are more people that need these resources than there are people to help guide them on the right path.
+The Supportive Services for Veteran Families (SSVF) program and HUD-VASH are good programs, and the Homeless Veteran Reintegration Program under the Department of Labor assist homeless veterans with employment skills and job searches.
+Keep in mind that even with the existence of these agencies and programs, many simply do not know about these resources and fewer know HOW to gain access to them.
+There are more people that need these resources than there are people to guide them on the right path.